 If a child or youth in foster care is no longer in TMC and is currently in permanent managing conservatorship (PMC), they may only have a GAL; courts have the option to appoint a GAL or AAL or both.
 Tex.
 Fam.
 Code § 107.016(1)(A).
 If the child or youth is not represented by an attorney, there is no reason why a private attorney cannot represent the child or youth if the child or youth requests the representation.
 While a minor does not have the capacity to enter into a binding contract, an attorney may agree to represent the minor with all the ethical obligations and privileges associated with an attorney-client relationship.
-Attorneys and supportive adults wanting guidance about working with foster youth can contact the Texas Foster Youth Justice Project.
+Attorneys and supportive adults wanting guidance about working with foster youth can contact the Texas Foster Youth Justice Project, see http://texasfosteryouth.org/.

 Q. 13-21 -- What resources are available for homeless youth during disasters?